2015 IFAF World Championship: Round 3

-Playing in its own country for the first time in men's International Federation of American Football World Championship history, and in the city of the birthplace of professional football, the Americans wanted to show they can still reign over the game they created.
-That point was driven home when the United States beat France, 82–0, setting a new Team USA record for points scored in an IFAF game.
+Playing in its own country for the first time in men's IFAF World Championship history, and in the city of the birthplace of professional football, the United States beat France, 82–0, setting a new Team USA record for points scored in an IFAF game.
 None of the U.S. games have been close in Canton, as the U.S. has beaten Japan, Mexico and France by a combined 155–24 (30–6 against Mexico and 43–18 over Japan).
 Team USA MVP and U.S. running back Aaron Wimberly, broke a U.S. record for most rushing yards in a game, with 117 yards rushing and a touchdown.
 Unlike its first two games, the United States (3–0) came out strong against the French and put things away relatively early.
 Wimberly opened the scoring with a 17-yard touchdown run.
 B.J.
 Beatty then recovered a blocked punt by Robert Virgil, and it was 12–0 early.
 By the time the quarter was over, Trent Steelman added a 49-yard touchdown catch from Kevin Burke, and Matt Oh not only sacked Perez Mattison but recovered the fumble for a score to make it a 26-point lead.
 The United States was up 54–0 at halftime.
 The U.S. dominated on offense, with 334 yards rushing and 454 total yards.
 The defense was just as impressive, causing 4 turnovers and holding France's offense to minus-26 yards rushing, and 75 yards of total offense.